OpenDSA/OpenDSA/RST/source/List/ListAnalysis.rst

 fields.
 Any container data structure like a list then requires some additional space to organize the elements being stored.
-This additional space is called :term`overhead`.
+This additional space is called :term:`overhead`.

 Array-based lists have the disadvantage that their size must be predetermined before the array can be allocated.